<interpreter> <scriptfile>

 Write a function in PowerShell which generates a random number between

-).
+1 and 10 (use Get-Random).
 If the number is greater than 5,

 throw an error.
 Call your function in the script without try/catch, and